How to Sell a House to a Friend So No One Feels Cheated: 11 Do’s and Don’ts

 Do: Consider the tax implications of selling below market value

-Non-arm’s-length transactions are legal but can create a higher risk of fraud and require correct tax allocation.
+Non-arm’s length transactions are legal but can create a higher risk of fraud and require correct tax allocation.
 They may be subject to heightened scrutiny and trigger a tax event for either party.

 For example, if you offer your friend a discount on your home — intentionally or not — it may be considered a “gift of equity” subject to gift taxes.

-So, it’s best to determine how much the home is worth, either through a real estate agent’s comparative market analysis or, more formally, by having it professionally appraised.
+So, it’s best to determine how much the home is worth, either through a real estate agent’s comparative market analysis (CMA) or, more formally, by having it professionally appraised.
 That way, you can provide documentation to your tax advisor to determine if you gave your friend a gift of equity.

 Don’t: Be lenient on the pre-approval step